The short answer

 Why shouldn't the person watching need to sign in?

-The friction that kills bug report videos isn't on the recording side — it's on the viewing side.
+The viewer shouldn't need to sign in because that login wall is exactly the friction a bug report video is supposed to remove.
 If your developer, QA lead, or a contractor has to create an account or hit a “sign in to watch” wall, the video that was supposed to save time becomes one more login.
 Loom nudges viewers toward an account, and pasting a file into Google Drive means managing sharing permissions and hoping the recipient has access.

 How do I attach a bug report video to Jira, Linear, or GitHub?